Curiousss/SelfDrivingCar/Readme.md

 ### The State of the car in CarEnv.py
 ##### CNN features:
 * The the cut out of the sand/map corresponding to the position of the car is one of the inputs to the TD3.
+It shows the density and shape of the road around the car which can help in deciding the next action.
 Now the TD3 has CNN layers to get features of this image crop within it.

 ##### Other State parameters, 7 of them:
 * The position of the car: x ,y